lbsa71/moldy_worldbuilding/docs/instructions.md

 I’m building a demo for a narrative-driven web game using Astro, Babylon.js, and Ink (via inkjs).
 The goal is to load an Ink script, display its dialogues using Babylon.js's GUI system, and move an avatar to a specific position on the ground mesh for each Ink knot (where each knot corresponds to a unique 2D position).
-Here's what I need:

-Requirements:
-Integrate Ink Support:

-Use src/utils/ink.ts to load a minimal Ink script src/ink/demo.ink.
+My ink parser src/utils/ink.ts loads a minimal Ink script src/ink/demo.ink using inkjs.
-Parse and manage dialogue progression , choices and new avatar coords using inkjs.

-Babylon.js Integration:

 There is already a Babylon.js scene in src/components/GameScene.ts with:
 A ground mesh representing a 2D plane.